Twilio

 Lead Qualification: Capture leads through SMS campaigns, with your bot asking qualifying questions and gathering contact information for your sales team.

-The Twilio integration brings the power of conversational AI to mobile messaging, meeting your customers where they already spend much of their time.
+The Twilio integration brings the power of conversational AI to mobile messaging and phone calls, meeting your customers where they already spend much of their time.